 RANKING STUDIO GHIBLI'S FILMS

 NOTE: This is just my personal opinion.
 I’m not trying to be objective here, it’s based on how much I enjoyed these films.
-So don’t get butthurt if don't like my choices or your favourite film is ranked too low because my scores really don’t necessarily reflect how “good” these films are, just my personal enjoyment.
+So please don’t take this too seriously if you don't like my choices or your favourite film is ranked too low.
+My scores really don’t necessarily reflect how “good” these films are, just my personal enjoyment.

 Here’s my personal ranking from worst to best.